If growth is a measure of success, then the Midtown Arts Center is successfully out of room!

 Investing on Assets

 Since the apartments and condominiums are being funded by Alex Haugland and additional private investors, Eugene Ballet will only be responsible to raise the funds necessary to purchase and build out the portion of the building allocated for the New Midtown Arts Center.
-Eugene Ballet will provide more than 50% of those funds through the sale of its current property, where Eugene Ballet will remain until completion of the project, anticipated in the spring of 2019.
+Eugene Ballet will provide 33% of those funds through the sale of its current property, where Eugene Ballet will remain until completion of the project, scheduled for December, 2020.

 Project funding goals: